Abandoned Browse Flow

 When a customer views multiple products, they are likely interested in purchasing at least some of them.
 Yet many sales are lost to customers leaving your site without making a purchase!

 To tackle this behavior, when a visitor leaves a website after viewing more than two items but not making any purchase, they will receive an email reminding them about the products they viewed.
 By engaging with the customer after they fail to make a purchase, we bring their attention back to the items they were initially interested in.

 To help marketers engage with the customer at the right point in their shopping journey, we developed the Abandoned Browse Flow as a ready-to-use solution for this essential bottom-funnel marketing tactic.

-Use Case focuses on customers who looked at multiple products but haven’t made a purchase, which makes them likely to be interested in purchase.
+Use Case focuses on customers who looked at multiple products but haven’t made a purchase, which makes them likely to be interested in purchasing.
 Pointing the viewed items out is a perfect way to remind the customer of their previous search and subsequently get them to purchase.

 Thanks to the ‘Abandoned Browse Flow’, the marketer can motivate customers to go through with their intended purchase.
-This leads to an increase in the conversion rates, overall RPV and, inevitably, the client’s revenue.
+This leads to an increase in the conversion rates, overall RPV, and, inevitably, the client’s revenue.